zhangxd6/dockerflashcard/src/content/pages/overview.md

 ### Purpose

 Containerization technology is increasingly gaining attraction in different IT organization as they are transforming their IT infrastructure.
 This site is trying to give the visitors a better understanding of the docker via the story of e-commerce company moving their existing monolithic application to a micro-service application using Docker.
+If you see <span>   &#9989;</span>, it means the topic is likely be tested in the Docker Certified Associate exam.

 ### Story